yast/yast-installation/doc/SELF_UPDATE.md

 https://www.suse.com/products/subscription-management-tool))
 as this is the only format which it supports for data mirroring.

 The files from the packages override the files from the original inst-sys.
+YaST automatically ignores those files that have not changed, removing them to save some memory.
+Additionally, `/usr/share/doc`, `/usr/share/info`, `/usr/share/man` and `var/adm/fillup-templates` are excluded too.

-That means the update packages might not need to contain all files, it is enough to include only the changed files which are different than in the original inst-sys.
-The unchanged files can be omitted to save memory and the download bandwidth.
+In order to reduce the download bandwidth, the update packages might include only the changed files.

 ## Where to Find the Updates